serokell/blog-posts/Haskell Parser Combinators/article.md

 ## Rewriting with Megaparsec's lexer

 A lot of the things could be written using the lexer module from Megaparsec.
-We present the simplified versions below for functions that can be improved.
+In this section, we will present the simplified versions for functions that can be improved.

-The functions for `integer` and `double` are kept for reference, even though `numeric` is used instead.

-As a bonus, we got various improvements:
-1. No need to `read` values.
-2. We can use `signed` to parse negative numbers.
-3. We can parse escaped characters in strings.

-Because we use [`floatingOrInteger`](https://hackage.haskell.org/package/scientific-0.3.7.0/docs/Data-Scientific.html#v:floatingOrInteger), you should include the [`scientific`](https://hackage.haskell.org/package/scientific-0.3.7.0) package and import it:
+Because we will use [`floatingOrInteger`](https://hackage.haskell.org/package/scientific-0.3.7.0/docs/Data-Scientific.html#v:floatingOrInteger), you should include the [`scientific`](https://hackage.haskell.org/package/scientific-0.3.7.0) package and import it:

 ```hs
 import Data.Scientific